the-isf-academy/making-with-code-revamp/site/content/courses/cs10/unit02/01_act01/03A_frontend/0_exploration/_index.md

 {{< look-action >}} **Explore the `templates`  the**: `riddle_app/templates` directory

 {{< code-action >}} **Open the different `html` files and follow the instructions in the comments.** The comments are denoted with a `<!-- 💻 -->`
+> You will need to reference the [Django template language documentation](https://docs.djangoproject.com/en/4.1/ref/templates/language/) to made the necessary additions.
 ```html
 <!-- 💻 Add the Difficulty for the specific riddle -->
 ```